Natural Earth Eco Living Garden Villages & Projects.

 Britain was once 85% forest it is now approximately just over 3% forest, forest garden living can help to turn this around.

-Regular farming systems use high levels of pesticides; they add nitrogen and phosphates to the soils and they become depleted of other miner
+Regular farming systems use high levels of pesticides; they add nitrogen and phosphates to the soils and often become depleted of other minerals that are needed for health.

-Pam Warhurst in her “Edible Landscape” projects in Sheffield have established food growing areas with great success, helping to create more resilient communities.
+Pam Warhurst in her “Edible Landscape” projects in Sheffield have established food growing areas, helping to create more food secure communities.

 Warren Draper in Doncaster is helping to reverse poverty with permaculture food growing.
-Transition Town and many other projects have made great inroads in creating community resilience and food security for people.
-The Permaculture Magazine features worldwide uplifting projects showing the urgently needed movement in growing, and relearning how to live closer to the earth.
+Many other projects have made great inroads in creating community resilience and food security for people.

-The work of Patrick Whitfield contributed so much to the permaculture movement and Martin Crawford’s, Forest Gardens and books give us great direction and inspiration.
+The work of Patrick Whitfield contributed so much to the permaculture movement.
+Martin Crawford’s, Forest Gardens books give us great direction and inspiration.

 There are waiting lists for allotments, so we need to access, more available land.